 Retinoïds are the gold standard ingredients to tackle skin ageing.
 They work by increasing cell turnover and boosting collagen production.
 As a result, fine lines are softened, skin texture is refined and skin tone is more even – what’s not to love?

 You should incorporate retinoïds slowly into your routine, using them a few nights a week and building up from there.
 I began by using a milder derivative and once I was used to it, I upgraded to a 0.2% retinol.
-I’m quite happy with the results I’m getting!
+Now I am using retinaldehyde serums and I’m quite happy with the results I’m getting!

 3. Vitamin C